 - 1. A core team of personnel on each campus must be trained in the use of restraint; and the team must include a campus administrator or designee and any general or special education personnel likely to use restraint (See Texas Behavior Support Initiative later in this section for more information) - 2.
 Personnel called upon to use restraint in an emergency and who have not received prior training must receive training within 30 school days following the use of restraint - 3.
-Training on use of restraint must include prevention and de-escalation techniques and provide alternatives to the use of restraint - FBISD staff that attend CPI are trained in the following restraints: - Team Control Position - Children's Position - Transport Position (Forward and Backward) - 4.
-All trained personnel must receive instruction in current professionally accepted practices and standards regarding behavior management and the use of restraint. - Fort Bend ISD requires each special education teacher who serves in a Specialized Program to maintain CPI certification.
+Training on use of restraint must include prevention and de-escalation techniques and provide alternatives to the use of restraint - FBISD staff that attend restraint training, are trained in the following restraints: - Standing Hold, - Sitting Hold - Children's Position - Door Blocking - 4.
+All trained personnel must receive instruction in current professionally accepted practices and standards regarding behavior management and the use of restraint. - Fort Bend ISD requires each campus administrator, special education teacher and staff members who serve in a Specialized Program to maintain a restraint training certification.